aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/iimage/_index.md

 | Detail::SmartPtrCounter * [WeakRefAdded](../../system/object/weakrefadded/)() | Increments weak reference count.
 Shouldn't be called directly; instead, use smart pointers or ThisProtector. |
 | void [WeakRefRemoved](../../system/object/weakrefremoved/)() | Decrements weak reference count.
 Shouldn't be called directly; instead, use smart pointers or ThisProtector. |
 | virtual  [~Object](../../system/object/~object/)() | Destroys object.
 Frees all internal data structures. |
+## Remarks

+This interface provides a common abstraction for handling both raster and vector images.

+ Implementations may vary depending on the underlying image type.
 ## See Also

 * Class [IDisposable](../../system/idisposable/)